Dog-Friendly Bundaberg: Visiting Bundaberg with a Dog

 An on-leash section of the Bargara Foreshore

 There is also a confusing situation regarding the Elliot Heads sand flats, next to the Elliot River.
-The sand flats are somehow not controlled by the council, but by the state government, so they have been designated off-leash.
-However, the council refuses to signpost this.
-There is currently a community consultation ongoing.
+I’ve been told the sand flats are controlled by the state government instead of the council and have been designated off-leash, but this isn’t signposted by the council.
+A couple of years ago, the council held a community consultation, but I can’t see any changes.
+Check the latest signs and ask the locals!

 According to the council, the only off-leash beaches in the Bundaberg area are two sections of the beach at Woodgate Beach.
 Dogs are allowed off-leash at the northern end of the beach (from 350m north of the boat ramp to Theodolite Creek) and the southern end of the beach (after the southernmost houses), as well as on-leash in between.